iotaledger/stronghold.rs/docs/engine-retrospective.md

 #### Authors: Tensor Programming - \<tensor@tauri.studio>

-# **Parti Retrospective Document**
+# **Stronghold Stronghold Engine Retrospective Document**

 ***Abstract:***

-This document will detail the development of the Parti library for IOTA's Stronghold project.
+This document will detail the development of the Stronghold Engine library for IOTA's Stronghold project.
 It will briefly touch upon the different revisions of this project and the lessons that were learned from each revision.
 It will also discuss some of the rationale with regards to the implementation decisions that were made along the way.
 This document is meant to be a high level overview but it will contain some lower level explanations where appropriate.

 ***Development History and Breakdown:***

-Parti originally started its life as a full featured security platform.
+Stronghold Engine originally started its life as a full featured security platform.
 The original impetus for building the software involved the idea of a Virtual Machine/Runtime which would allow a user to store data securely.
 The entire state of the VM could be offloaded into a Snapshot/Image file *a le smalltalk*.
 This implementation was meant to contain a few other features:

 * P2P networking layer
 * Secret sharing protocols